 - Given birth in the past to a baby with sepsis caused by bacteria

 Other things that can help prevent sepsis include:

 - Preventing and treating infections in mothers, including HSV

 - Delivering the baby within 12 to 24 hours of when the membranes break (Cesarean delivery should be done in women within 4 to 6 hours or sooner of membranes breaking.)

 Verani JR, McGee L, Schrag SJ; Division of Bacterial Diseases, National Center for Immunization and Respiratory Diseases, Centers for Disease Control and Prevention (CDC).
-Prevention of Perinatal Group B Streptococcal Disease, Revised Guidelines from CDC, 2010.
-Morbidity and Mortality Weekly Report.
-2010;59(RR-10):1-36.
+Prevention of perinatal group B streptococcal disease--revised guidelines from CDC, 2010.
+MMWR Recomm Rep. 2010;59(RR-10):1-36.
 PMID: 21088663

 Reviewed by: Liora C. Adler, MD, Pediatric Emergency Medicine, Joe DiMaggio Children's Hospital, Hollywood, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.